What to Look for in the Best Floating Shelves, According to Shelfology’s Founder

 Surprise: Everything hangs on the hardware.

 Sometimes it’s nice to close the doors on clutter with chests, cabinets, and buffets to house all your kitchenware, work papers, and half-used toiletries.
 But for those items you’re particularly proud of—a ceramic coffee mug collection or a thriving philodendron in a chic pot—there may be nothing better than a floating shelf, especially where space is hard to come by.
-“I love floating shelves in kitchens, because everything you need is easily accessible,” says Anastasia Casey of The Identité Collective.
+“I love floating shelves in kitchens, because everything you need is easily accessible,” says Anastasia Casey of the Identité Collective.
 “They keep floor space accessible and sight lines open, and because floating shelves lack outside supports, you can store and display your most used items while allowing natural light to flood through.”

 According to Shelfology CEO (and chief shelf geek) Kevin Anderson, the best floating shelves are deceptively simple: There’s actually quite a lot of mechanical support that makes these tried-and-true display systems work.
 “A ‘floating’ shelf is, of course, a shelf that projects off the wall without any kind of visible support, hence the silly moniker,” he says.
 “Is it magic?
 Sure, some call it that; we just call it engineering.”
-To take the guesswork out of which wall shelf is best for highlighting all your tchotchkes without diving too much into the technicalities, we rounded up six of our favorite finds, from the neutral to the colorful, including Anderson’s tips for mounting correctly and Casey’s foolproof styling hack.
+To take the guesswork out of which wall shelf is best for highlighting all your tchotchkes without diving too much into the technicalities, we rounded up seven of our favorite finds, from the neutral to the colorful, including Anderson’s tips for mounting correctly and Casey’s foolproof styling hack.

 - Best overall: Shelfology Aksel Floating Shelf

-- Best value: Americanflat 14-Inch Floating Shelves
+- Best deal: Sorbus Floating Shelves

 - Best metal: West Elm Floating Metal Shelves